jordanharris0/block34JoinTablesDemo/README.md

 ### Serve the Data with Express

-1. Install Express and create a server with two main routers: `/authors` and `/books`.
+1. Install Express and create a server.
-1. Create the following `/authors` routes.
+1. Create the following routes.
 These routes should use the [Prisma Client CRUD operations](https://www.prisma.io/docs/concepts/components/prisma-client/crud) to read and write from the database.
-   - `GET /authors` - returns an array of all authors
+   - `GET /api/users` - returns an array of all users
-   - `POST /authors` - creates a new author with the information provided in the request body
-   - `GET /authors/:id` - returns a single author with the specified id
+   - `GET /api/places` - returns an array of all places
-   - `PUT /authors/:id` - overwrites the author with the information provided in the request body
-   - `DELETE /authors/:id` - deletes the author with the specified id
-1. Add the following `/authors` routes; these routes handle the relationship between authors and books.
-   - `GET /authors/:id/books` - get all books written by the specified author
+   - `GET /api/vacations` - returns an array of all vacations.
-   - `POST /authors/:id/books` - creates a new book as provided in the request body with the specified author
+   - `POST /api/users/:userId/vacations` - has an object containing a valid placeId and travelDate as the payload, and returns the created vacation with a status code of 201.
-1. Create the following `/books` routes.
-   - `GET /books` - returns an array of all books
-   - `GET /books/:id` - returns a single book with the specified id
-   - `PUT /books/:id` - overwrites the book with the information provided in the request body
-   - `DELETE /books/:id` - deletes the book with the specified id
+   - `DELETE /api/users/:userId/vacations/:id` - in the URL, gets passed the id of the vacation to delete and the userId, and returns nothing with a status code of 204.

-You now have a fully working CRUD API!